Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ### UX stories

-* As a user I want to find help as I'm worried about my child's behaviour.
+* As a user I want to find help to improve my fitness.
-* As a user I want to find help as I'm worried about my child's wellbeing.
+* As a user I want to find help and advice to reach my weight loss goals.
 * As a user I want to know what help or support is out there.
-* As a user I want to find out what professional therapy could I get for my loved one.
+* As a user I want to find out what professional advice is available to me.
-* As a user I want to find out some tips to keep my child well and happy.
+* As a user I want to find out some tips to keep to maintain my weight and fitness levels.
-* As a user I would like to feel I am not alone and things can be improved for my child and loved one.
+* As a user I would like to feel I am not alone and there is help for me.
-* As a user I would like to know the signs of mental health issues so I can look out for them.
+* As a user I would like to be educated in various nutrtion benefits to help with my personal goals.

 ## Strategy